mattriley/agile-avatars/README.md

 ## Documentation

-- Table of contents limited to headings 1 and 2.
+- Table of contents limited to heading 1.
 - Headings for "lists" should begin with __List of__.
-- Headings for "list items" should begin with ❖ and be level 3 or higher to avoid the table of contents.
 - Wherever possible render actual source files for example code.